Thdub/NSudo_Installer/README.md

 - Add NSudo installation path to system environment variables paths :
   - This way you can juste write "NSudo" instead of "whole NSudo path" in your batch scripts using NSudo.
 - Add Uninstall Support: Uninstall NSudo through Windows "Programs and Features".
-  - No files are created during installation, uninstallation is done 100% with script commands from registry.
+  - NO FILES are created during installation, uninstallation is done 100% with script commands from registry.

 # Downloads
 Download NSudo Installer : https://github.com/Thdub/NSudo_Installer/releases